jdcloudcom/en/documentation/Networking/Direct-Connection/Operation-Guide/Hosted-Connection-Management/Hosted-Private-Virtual-Interface-Configuration.md

 ![](../../../../../image/Networking/Direct-Connect-Service/Operation-Guide/create-hosted-private-vif.png)

 ##### 2. Modify Hosted Private Virtual Interface
-You can modify the name and description of Hosted Private Virtual Interface.</br>
+You can modify the name and description of Hosted Private Virtual Interface.<br />
-a) Log in [JD Cloud & AI Hosted Private Virtual Interface Console](https://cns-console.jdcloud.com/host/hVif/list);  </br>
+a) Log in [JD Cloud & AI Hosted Private Virtual Interface Console](https://cns-console.jdcloud.com/host/hVif/list);  <br />
-b) Select corresponding Hosted Private Virtual Interface and log in the details of Hosted Private Virtual Interface;</br>
+b) Select corresponding Hosted Private Virtual Interface and log in the details of Hosted Private Virtual Interface;<br />
-c) Modification of the name and description of Hosted Private Virtual Interface is supported, and the restriction of each configuration item is the same as the creation of Hosted Private Virtual Interface;</br>
+c) Modification of the name and description of Hosted Private Virtual Interface is supported, and the restriction of each configuration item is the same as the creation of Hosted Private Virtual Interface;<br />

 ![](../../../../../image/Networking/Direct-Connect-Service/Operation-Guide/update-hosted-private-vif.png)

 ##### 3. Delete Hosted Private Virtual Interface
-If you do not need a Hosted Private Virtual Interface anymore, you can delete it.</br>
+If you do not need a Hosted Private Virtual Interface anymore, you can delete it.<br />
-a) Log in [JD Cloud & AI Hosted Private Virtual Interface Console](https://cns-console.jdcloud.com/host/hVif/list);  </br>
+a) Log in [JD Cloud & AI Hosted Private Virtual Interface Console](https://cns-console.jdcloud.com/host/hVif/list);  <br />
-b) Select corresponding Hosted Private Virtual Interface, and click **Delete** on the operation bar;</br>
+b) Select corresponding Hosted Private Virtual Interface, and click **Delete** on the operation bar;<br />

 ![](../../../../../image/Networking/Direct-Connect-Service/Operation-Guide/delete-hosted-private-vif.png)